fumieval/winery/README.md

 winery is a serialisation library for Haskell.
 It tries to achieve two
 goals: compact representation and perpetual inspectability.

-The `binary` library provides a compact representation, but there is no way to inspect the serialised value without the original instance.
+The standard `binary` library has no way to inspect the serialised value without the original instance.

 There's `serialise`, which is an alternative library based on CBOR.
 Every value has to be accompanied with tags, so it tends to be redundant for arrays of small values.
 Encoding records with field names is also redudant.